 Jump to:

-- High Republic Reading Order by Release Date
+- Best High Republic Reading Order

-- High Republic Reading Order by Age Range
+- High Republic Books by Release Date

 - High Republic Books in Chronological Order

-- What is The High Republic Era?
+- What is the High Republic Era?

 - High Republic Books FAQ

-High Republic Reading Order by Release Date
+High Republic Books by Release Date

 - Light of the Jedi (January 5, 2021) – Adult